igops/netcat-chat/readme.md

-# The simplest netcat chat with rooms and search support
+# The simplest netcat chat with rooms and file exchange

 ### Running the server: